-Blepharoplasty is eyelid surgery to address ageing of the eyelids, which can improve vision and give you a fresher, brighter and more youthful appearance.
+Blepharoplasty is eyelid surgery to address ageing of the eyelids, which can improve vision and possibly achieve a more well defined upper eyelid appearance

 - Loose, wrinkled, crepe like skin on your eyelids